I am fascinated by data that can tell a story, the larger and messier, the better. My two main research themes are:

-1. Ecology and control of vectors
+Ecology & control of vector-borne diseases

 Vector-borne diseases are a globally important cause of human and animal disease that are particularly challenging to understand and manage because of their complex ecology.
 Moreover, resistance threatens to reverse progress made towards the control of multiple vector-borne diseases.

-- Other projects include collaborations with Poppy Lamberton and Christina Faust to quantify the effects of drug treatments on life-history traits and trade-offs of drug-resistant Schistosoma mansoni (Viana et al 2017); and with Roman Biek and Caroline Millins on ecological community thresholds for tick-borne disease emergence, such as Lyme disease.
+- Other projects: include collaborations with Poppy Lamberton and Christina Faust to quantify the effects of drug treatments on life-history traits and trade-offs of drug-resistant Schistosoma mansoni (Viana et al 2017); and with Roman Biek and Caroline Millins on ecological community thresholds for tick-borne disease emergence, such as Lyme disease.

-2. Disease reservoirs and cross-species transmission
+Disease reservoirs & cross-species transmission

 Many important human, wildlife and livestock diseases infect multiple host species; however, in most cases only a subset of the hosts that can be infected are important for long-term pathogen persistence at the population level (i.e. the ‘reservoir’).
 Failure to understand which hosts constitute the infection reservoirs greatly undermines control strategies (Viana et al 2014).
-I have various ongoing projects to find ways to identify disease reservoirs, quantify cross-species transmission and their drivers, and determining the role of interventions on the disease dynamics.
+I’m particularly interested in finding ways to identify disease reservoirs, quantify cross-species transmission and their drivers, and determining the role of interventions on the disease dynamics.
 I’ve been addressing these questions by using serology data with Bayesian state-space models in a range of different systems:

-- Vampire bat viruses in Peru: Vampire bats are widespread throughout LatinAmerica and their range continues to expand due to intensification of livestock rearing, which provides a novel and abundant food resource.
+- Vampire bat viruses in Peru: Vampire bats are widespread throughout Latin America and their range continues to expand due to intensification of livestock rearing, which provides a novel and abundant food resource.
 Their unique diet creates many opportunities for pathogen transmission from bats to livestock and humans.
 As a consequence, vampire bats are culled across much of Latin America, but the effects of culling on bat-associated pathogens are impossible to predict without better understanding of their natural transmission dynamics.
-I am working with the Streicker group on this system in Peru to develop approaches to determine the impact of bat culling on the dynamics of vampire bat rabies virus as well as exploring the transmission ecology of recently found bat influenza H17N10 and H18N11.
-Main collaborators: Daniel Streicker
+I am collaborating with the Streicker group on this system in Peru to develop approaches to determine the impact of bat culling on the dynamics of vampire bat rabies virus as well as exploring the transmission ecology of recently found bat influenza H17N10 and H18N11.

 Although I now focus on infectious diseases, I did my PhD on fisheries modelling.
 Fishing is central to the livelihood and food security of millions of people around the world.
 However, the removal of organisms from the marine ecosystem can greatly impact the biodiversity, stability and productivity of the ecosystems.
 I am interested in understanding these impacts and ﬁnding ways to maintain ﬁshing sustainable.